CROFTON ART GROUP

 HAROLD ALLANSON

-In March of this year we had the incredible fortune to have Harold Allanson come to our Wednesday Art Group.
+In March 2024 we had the incredible fortune to have Harold Allanson come to our Wednesday Art Group.
 Harold gave a workshop and "clinic" on watercolour, freedom from our internal criticisms, how to dissect a photo to get to the image we want to paint.
 How to play and use the happy accidents to our best advantage.

 Some of his words: